dockpack/base_maven/README.md

 Requirements
 ------------

-This role was built for Ubuntu Trustym or RedHat systems like RHEL 6, Centos 6.
+This role was built for Ubuntu Trusty or RedHat systems like RHEL 6, Centos 7.
 It needs bbaassssiiee.base_java8.

 Role Variables
 --------------